 We have built a reputation as a leading, thoughtful and successful museum service which has a regional, national, and international role in developing best practice and supporting partners across the sector.

-Being a local authority museum service means that around £5m of our operating costs are funded by Leeds City Council.
+Being a local authority museum service means that £5.157m of our operating costs are funded by Leeds City Council (2022-23, £5.014m in 2021-22).
 We raise over £1.3m through a diverse range of services such as admissions, retail, catering and events.
-We are also proud of our National Portfolio Organisation status with Arts Council England, who support us with £1.6m annually.
+We are also proud of our leading Band 3 National Portfolio Organisation status with Arts Council England, who support us with £1.6m annually.

-We have strong relationships with other funders, and have recently worked with the Esmée Fairbairn Foundation, Museums Association, Art Fund, the Eranda Rothschild Foundation, and the National Lottery Heritage Fund (NLHF) to successfully gain revenue income for specific programmes and projects.
+We have strong relationships with other funders, and have recently worked with the Esmée Fairbairn Foundation, Museums Association, the Art Fund, the Eranda Rothschild Foundation, and the National Lottery Heritage Fund (NLHF) to successfully gain revenue income for specific programmes and projects.